clebert/aws-simple/README.md

-  aws-simple synthesize [options]   Synthesize the configured stack using the CDK.  [aliases: synth] aws-simple upload [options]       Upload all referenced files to the S3 bucket of the configured stack. aws-simple list [options]         List all deployed stacks filtered by the specified hosted zone name. aws-simple delete [options]       Delete the specified stack. aws-simple purge [options]        Delete all expired stacks filtered by the specified hosted zone name. aws-simple flush-cache [options]  Flush the REST API cache of the specified stack.
+  aws-simple synthesize [options]   Synthesize the configured stack using the CDK.  [aliases: synth] aws-simple upload [options]       Upload all referenced files to the S3 bucket of the configured stack. aws-simple list [options]         List all deployed stacks filtered by the specified hosted zone name. aws-simple tag [options]          Update the tags of the specified stack. aws-simple delete [options]       Delete the specified stack. aws-simple purge [options]        Delete all expired stacks filtered by the specified hosted zone name. aws-simple flush-cache [options]  Flush the REST API cache of the specified stack.